eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/index.md

 !!! warning inline end

-    When you remove the resource, all triples related to that resource are deleted too.
+    When you remove the resource, all triples related to that resource are deleted as well.

 Select **:eccenca-item-remove: Remove resource** on the upper right corner to remove the resource.
 A dialog box appears where you are asked to confirm the operation.